 Georgia Tech offers an interdisciplinary doctoral (PhD) program in Bioinformatics with participating schools and departments that include Biological Sciences, Biomedical Engineering, Chemistry and Biochemistry, Computational Sciences and Engineering (College of Computing), Industrial and Systems Engineering, and Mathematics.

-We also offer a Professional Science Master's (MS) program in Bioinformatics in the School of Biology.
+We also offer a Professional Science Master's (MS) program in Bioinformatics in the School of Biological Sciences.